antzGames/Godot_Vertex_Animation_Textures_Plugin/README.md

 Once loaded expand `Shader Parametrs` and you will have access to configure the following shader parameters:

-- `Time Scale`: How quickly animations will play.
+- `FPS`: How many frames to play per second.
+Use the same value you see in Blender.
 - `Offset Map`: A texture that encodes the position of each vertex for every frame.
 - `Normal Map`: A texture that encodes the normal of each vertex for every frame.
 - `Texture Albedo`: The UV color texture that is used for the mesh.